jalvesaq/southernlights/README.md

    - Black background.
    - Based on other color schemes.
 The starting point was "torte".
-   - Uses the same 256 colors in both GVim and terminal emulators.
+   - Mostly, uses the same 256 colors in both GVim and terminal emulators.
-   - Specific rules for html, mail, diff, wdiff, vim help and showmarks plugin.
+   - Specific rules for TreeSitter, LSP, html, mail, diff, wdiff, vim help and showmarks plugin.

 # Usage

-Note: The option 'termguicolors' must be set before running the `colorscheme` command if you want to highlight spell check errors with undercurls.

 This color scheme should not be enabled if the terminal emulator does not support 256 colors, such as the Linux console.
 Hence, if you only use